Amirhosein-gh98/Multi-Head-Latent-Control/README.md

 This repository provides the verifier proxy only.
 Android SDK, emulator or device, Android World, and Mobile-Agent installation remain governed by the linked upstream instructions.

 <a id="reproducibility-notes"></a>
-## 🔬 Reproducibility Notes

-- Run every command from the repository root; scripts and recipes use repository-relative paths.
-- Seeds are set in the released recipes, but GPU sampling can still vary across CUDA, vLLM, model revisions, and hardware.
-- Save the run manifest, recipe, package freeze, model revisions, and dataset/checkpoint hashes with reported results.
-- Downloaded training data and trained heads will be linked in the Release Artifacts section.